Marty Balin, Biography

 At the end of 1978, after contributing several major hits including “Miracles,” “With Your Love,” “Count on Me,” and “Runaway” with Jefferson Starship, Marty left the band.
 In 1981, he released his first solo album, Balin, featuring two top hits.
 “Hearts” and “Atlanta Lady”.

-Marty Balin resides in Florida and San Francisco with his wife Susan Joy Balin, formerly Susan Joy Finkelstein, and his daughter Delaney Balin.
-Together they have four daughters.
-Marty’s daughters Jennifer Edwards and Delaney Balin, and Susan’s daughters Rebekah and Moriah Geier.
+Marty Balin leaves behind his beloved wife Susan Joy Balin, formerly Susan Joy Finkelstein, and his daughter’s Delaney Balin, Jennifer Edwards and his Stepdaughters Rebekah and Moriah Geier.